 By Shannon Courtney

 To preserve and protect the Earth for our communities, we must make a collective investment to ensure that generations of global citizens have access to clean and healthy environments.
-Entrepreneurs from all over the world are leading the way and demonstrating that the time to care and act is now.
+Green entrepreneurs from all over the world are paving the way for a greener future and demonstrating that the time to care and act is now.

 As part of our YLAI Goes Green campaign, we are excited to highlight the businesses and hard work of two YLAI Fellows from the Caribbean who are paving the way for a greener future.